Greencard - extension

 It is important that you have carefully read the conditions for being granted a residence permit before you begin step 1.
 You can do this on the tab “Need to know” on the left.

 Due to the current COVID-19 situation, in many places and in a number of situations it can be difficult to have your biometric features (fingerprints and facial photo) recorded, when you submit an application for a residence permit.
-For applications submitted in November and December 2020 and January 2021 the deadline for biometrics has therefore been extended to 4 weeks from the date you submitted the application.
+For applications submitted in March, April and May 2021 the deadline for biometrics has therefore been extended to 4 weeks from the date you submitted the application.
 If you cannot meet this deadline please contact SIRI with an explanation why you have not been able to have your biometric features recorded.
 You can contact SIRI using our contact form.

 When submitting an application or appeal with a fee, you must first create a case order ID.